siraben/zkeme80/README.md

 ## Building and running the operating system
 ### Using the Makefile
-Running `make build` should make generate a file called `zkeme80.rom` in the same directory.
+Running `make build` generates a file called `zkeme80.rom` in the same directory.
 Simply pass that file to an emulator such as [jsTIfied](https://www.cemetech.net/projects/jstified/) (works in the browser) and start playing around!

-Running just `make` builds and runs the project, but assumes that you have already properly built `tilem` and can run it with `tilem2` on the shell, and have Guile installed.
+Running `make all` builds and runs the project, but assumes that you have already properly built `tilem` and can run it with `tilem2` on the shell, and have Guile installed.
 Be warned, though, `tilem` is tricky to build and you have to enable all sorts of flags and install dependencies.
 If anyone knows a good emulator for macOS, please let me know.

+`guile --no-auto-compile /path/to/zkeme80/build.scm` also builds the ROM and RAM label map, writing both into the current directory.
+Source files are resolved relative to the script, so this works outside the checkout.

+`nix develop --command make test-build` checks both build entry points and the upgrade packager's inputs.
+These checks also run in the Nix build.
+The packager check uses a stub; it does not verify signing or installation on a calculator.
+With `mktiupgrade` installed, `make upgrade` packages pages 00–05 and 3C using the included key and writes `zkeme80.8xu` in the repository root.

 ### Using the Nix package manager (macOS or Linux)
 If you're using the Nix package manager, just clone the repository and